skit-ai/dialogy-template-simple-transformers/README.md

 # SLU

-Made with Dialogy Template with Simple Transformers
+A template for SLU projects at [skit.ai](https://skit.ai/).

 ## Features

 1. XLMRWorkflow uses "xlm-roberta-base" for both classification and ner tasks.
-2. Flask integration.
+2. Flask APIs.
-3. Sentry integration.
+3. Sentry for error monitoring.

 ## Directory Structure